 Welcome to my 2016 Christmas gift ideas list.
 Every year I try to come up with a handful of products that may help you find the perfect gift for the gym rat in your life.
-Even if you don’t think that any of the suggestions I make are perfect for your friend or loved one, hopefully something will at least spark an idea, and perhaps point you in the right direction.
+Even if you don’t think that any of the suggestions I make are perfect for your friends or loved ones, hopefully something will at least spark an idea, and perhaps point you in the right direction.

-I’m only one guy here, so if you have a suggestion that you think may be helpful to others, please use the comments section below to share that idea with us.
+I’m only one dude here, so if you have a suggestion that you think may be helpful to others, please use the comments section below to share that idea with us.
 Be patient if you include a link, as I have to manually moderate those comments.
 Merry Everything!

 Spud Inc Traveling Farmer Walk Handles

 The farmers walk continues to be one of the most beneficial and under-utilized movements out there.
 The farmers walk (or the farmer carry) builds muscle unbelievably fast, increases strength and performance in the big-3 lifts, and improves endurance.
 It’s a simple, effective exercise that does require specialized equipment, but because of Spud’s constant creativity with industrial nylon, you no longer need a $100 to $200 pair of steel farmers handles or an extensive heavy dumbbell collection to get them done.

 Spud Inc Farmer’s Handles are nothing more than a pair of heavy-duty nylon straps with rubber-coated, free-rotating, steel handles that you load up with the weight plates that you already have.
 Each strap can handle up to 300-pounds or more of steel discs loaded, and while you may not get that much weight on, they are also just as compatible with bumpers.
 Adding access to one of the best all-around exercises for only $69 seems like a pretty nice deal to me.
 You can probably even squeeze these straps into a stocking.